JackPu/albums/README.md

 #J-albums

-J-albums is an albums apps supported by  thinkjs and angularAMD
+J-albums is an albums apps which use thinkjs and react-canvas.

 ### start